vishvAsa/kalpAntaram/kANe/v5p1/2_Astrology_and_dharmashAstra/16_muhUrta.md

 ( Continued on next page)

-Doctrine of drsti
+Doctrine of dr̥ṣṭi

 589

 A very important doctrine of Indian astrology is that of drṣti (lit. glance, i. e aspect ).
 The Br.
 J. II.
 13, Laghujātaka II.
 8, Sārāyali IV.
 32-33, Muhūrtadarśana I. 27 lay down the following rules.
-All planets 876 have a full aspect (pūrna.drsti) on the 7th house from the one which each occupies.
+All planets 876 have a full aspect (pūrna.dr̥ṣṭi) on the 7th house from the one which each occupies.
 Besides, Saturn has full aspect on the 3rd and 10th rāśi from the one which it occupies and on the planet which is 3rd or 10th from its own position.
-Similarly, Jupiter has full aspect on the 5th and 9th rāsi from the one it occupies and also on the planet that is 5th or 9th from itself; Mars has full drsti on the 4th and 8th rāśis and the planet in the same.
-So the Sun, Moon, Mercury and Venus have full drsti only on the 7th rāśi from the one each of them occupies and on the planet that is 7th from them.
-Besides, all planets have 1/4th drsti on the 3rd and 10th, half drsti on 5th and 9th, dṛsti on 4th and 9th.
+Similarly, Jupiter has full aspect on the 5th and 9th rāsi from the one it occupies and also on the planet that is 5th or 9th from itself; Mars has full dr̥ṣṭi on the 4th and 8th rāśis and the planet in the same.
+So the Sun, Moon, Mercury and Venus have full dr̥ṣṭi only on the 7th rāśi from the one each of them occupies and on the planet that is 7th from them.
+Besides, all planets have 1/4th dr̥ṣṭi on the 3rd and 10th, half dr̥ṣṭi on 5th and 9th, dṛsti on 4th and 9th.
 There is no aspect of any planet on any rāśi or sthāna except the seven expressly mentioned (viz.
 3rd, 4th, 5th, 7th, 8th, 9th and 10th ) and in the case of partial dụstis the fruit also is partial (i. e.
 1, or :).
 The Tetrabiblos (I. 13 and 20 ) treats of four aspects viz. opposition (7th house of Varāha), trine ( 5th and 9th houses ), quartile ( 4th and 10th ), sextile ( difference of 60 degrees and two signs) and does not distinguish between fractions of drsṭis as Varāha does.
 So in the matter of aspects also there is substantial difference between Ptolemy and Varāha-mihira.

 Another important doctrine is that of gocara.
 It means 8769 the consideration about the auspicious or inauspicious positions of planets at any particular period in question in places either